Who may become a resident?

-The Scheme of the Charity states that the Matron and the Clerk to the Trustees should meet applicants to discuss their application and to pass the relevant information to the Trustees for their decision.
+The Scheme of the Charity states that the Matron and other staff should meet applicants to discuss their application and to pass the relevant information to the Trustees for their decision.
 This is a very informal process.

 What is the financial criterion for eligibility to become a resident?

 The Trustees have defined someone as being in ‘financial need’ if they have an income below the average national average earned income, as published annually by the Office of National Statistics.
-At present this is set at less than £400 per week for a single person and less than £560 per week for a couple.
 This will include benefits (including Housing Benefit and Council Tax Benefit but excluding those related to a disability) which the individual or couple receive.
-In addition, you must not have assets with a value of more than £50,000 for a single person and assets with a value of more than £70,000 as a couple , including the value of any property you own.
 Any information which you disclose to the Charity for the purpose of assessing your eligibility will be treated in strict confidence and will be used only for this purpose.